 A photograph of Florence Nightingale taken about 1860.
 This is a 1920 print from the original negative.

 HARRIET TUBMAN (1820-1913) US.
 Abolitionist, humanitarian and spy.
-Instrumental in creating Underground Railroad to rescue enlaved Americans.
-(3)
+Instrumental in creating Underground Railroad to rescue enlaved Americans. (on 3 lists)

 A photograph of Harriet Tubman by H. Seymour Squyer, taken about 1885.